mrsoneji/CoderguysDev/README.md

 Just install the packages using `npm install` and then `expo start -c` for build and run the project.
 Maybe you will need to install expo globally using `npm i -g expo-cli`.

+## Testing RN-Challenge

+There is a bunch of unit tests concerning graphql calls.
+Can be run using `npm test`.
+Snapshots testing are incomplete, so I take the risk to lose some bonus points on this one since there is a lot of non-expo components that are difficult (if not impossible) to test.

 ## Overview:

 Implement a simple mobile cocktails catalogue (Master / Detail).
 The catalogue consists of a table view list of cocktails with their name, toppings and photo.
 Once the user taps on a specific row it will push a new screen with that drink’s details: Name, Photo, Ingredients and Preparation.